telerik/docs-seed/README.md

 ## Troubleshooting

+### Get More Detailed Error Message

+To get more info and a full stacktrace of the error, you can add `--trace` after your jekyll command.
+Example: `bundle exec jekyll build --trace`.

 ### Does Not Serve

 You executed `sh start-docs.sh` but you did not see any Jekyll output.
 Instead, the command ended with